Svancara/FinDogAI/docs/prd.md

 ### Functional Requirements

-**FR1:** The system shall provide a "Set Active Job" voice flow that accepts natural language input including numeric job IDs (e.g., "Set active job to 123" or "Set active job to Smith, Brno"), confirms via TTS, and persists the active job context to auto-assign subsequent costs.
+**FR1:** The system shall provide a "Set Active Job" voice flow that accepts natural language input including numeric job IDs (e.g., "Set active job to 123" or "Set active job to Smith, Brno"), confirms via TTS, and persists the active job context to auto-assign subsequent costs by default.
+Subsequent commands apply to the active job unless an inline job override is specified (e.g., "… for job 123"), in which case the operation targets that job without changing the active job.

 **FR2:** The system shall provide a "Start Journey" voice flow that accepts natural language input with destination, vehicle, and odometer reading (e.g., "I'm going to Brno in Transporter, odometer 12345"), confirms via TTS, and creates a journey event under the active job.

 **FR3:** The system shall provide manual entry screens for creating, editing, and deleting costs across five categories: Transport, Material, Labor, Machine, and Other, with support for referencing items by sequential ID in voice commands (e.g., "Update material 45").
+Manual forms default the targeted job to the current Active Job but allow changing the job before save.

 **FR4:** The system shall provide CRUD operations for Jobs with fields: auto-assigned jobNumber (server-allocated sequence), title, description, status (active/completed/archived), currency (ISO 4217), VAT rate, and budget.